coreui/coreui/site/content/docs/4.0/getting-started/download.md

 ---
 layout: docs
 title: Download
-description: Download Bootstrap to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
+description: Download CoreUI for Bootstrap to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
 group: getting-started
 toc: true
 ---

 ## Compiled CSS and JS

-Download ready-to-use compiled code for **Bootstrap v{{< param current_version >}}** to easily drop into your project, which includes:
+Download ready-to-use compiled code for **CoreUI for Bootstrap v{{< param current_version >}}** to easily drop into your project, which includes:

 - Compiled and minified CSS bundles (see [CSS files comparison]({{< docsref "/getting-started/contents#css-files" >}}))
 - Compiled and minified JavaScript plugins (see [JS files comparison]({{< docsref "/getting-started/contents#js-files" >}}))